toelt-llc/UNIPA-oranges/README.md

 # Getting Started
-1. Place the given dataset in the `FINAL_SUBIMAGES` folder.
+1. Create a lace the given dataset in the `FINAL_SUBIMAGES` folder.
 2. Create the conda environment:
    ```bash
    conda env create -f environment.yml